Vyral/bob-snyder-recruiting/strategy-call.md

 <p>Why am I offering this?</p>

-<p>I’ll help you for free in return that maybe, over the long term – and only if it makes sense - you’d like to learn more about working at our team/brokerage.</p>
+<p>I’ll help you for free in return that maybe, over the long term – and only if it makes sense - you’d like to learn more about working at our team and/or our brokerage.</p>

 <p>Let me be clear that is not the intent of the meeting.
 That’s another conversation for another time and only if you have any interest.</p>